zemani2/FinalProject/README.md

 your local machine for development and testing purposes.

 ### 🧱 Prerequisites
+Smartwatch: Garmin wearables (or similar devices) for real-time data collection.
+Mobile Device: Android smartphone for running the mobile app.

 Requirements for the software and other tools to build, test and push
 - [Example 1](https://www.example.com)
 - [Example 2](https://www.example.com)

 ### 🏗️ Installing
+Clone the repository: git clone https://github.com/zemani2/FinalProject.git Install dependencies: Run ./gradlew build in the Android Studio environment.
+Connect Firebase: Set up a Firebase project for real-time database management.
+Deploy the app: Install the APK on an Android device for testing.

 A step by step series of examples that tell you how to get a development environment running

 Say what the step will be